jaythomas/resume/README.md

 - Migrated code from jQuery/AngularJS to Vue.js.
 - Migrated frontend from rails 3 to webpack with babel.
 - Built open source tools to ease developers with migrating legacy JS code.
   - [vue-state-tree] - A lightweight yet scalable state management solution that leverages Vue's observability engine.
-Unlike Vuex, this solution makes your state tree agnostic of the UI framework so that it is interoperable with apps that are simultaneously using multiple frameworks – possibly in a transitory phase of migrating from Ember/AngularJS to Vue.js.
-  - [angular-initializer] - A library for building out a module dependency tree with a legacy AngularJS app.
-This allows you to do rapid unit testing without tons of boilerplate in your spec files as the dependencies become self-defined.
+  - [angular-initializer] - An AngularJS library that enables building efficient source trees with ES modules and allows rapid unit testing without tons of boilerplate in your spec files.

 **Full stack developer and engineer, ChartIQ (2 years)**